Burrito Loco pushes through pandemic to open in Hampton

 Their first week in business has gone well despite the challenges of opening during uncertain times when no indoor dining is allowed as the coronavirus continues to spread.

-Customers have been ordering online and leaving positive reviews on their Facebook page.
+Customers have been ordering online and leaving positive reviews on the restaurant's Facebook page.

 “It’s been so, so good.
 We are so happy and we’re so grateful for how supportive people have been. … We couldn’t have asked for anything better,” said Jaime, who has grown up in the United States but has grandparents and other family living in Mexico.